Pensions in the Netherlands: Pillar One: State Pensions

 The state pension system (AOW) is administered as a pay-as-you-go system, with government funds and payroll taxes providing the funding for it.
-Everyone who lived and/or worked in the Netherlands between the ages of 15 and 65 is entitled to an AOW pension.
+Everyone who lived and/or worked in the Netherlands in the 50 years before the AOW Pension age (see below) is entitled to an AOW pension.
 Everyone living in the Netherlands, with some exceptions, is insured, and with every year people are insured, they build up rights to 2% of the full AOW pension.
 The full AOW pension is tied to the minimum wage, with married or cohabiting couples each receiving 50% of the minimum wage, while those who live alone are entitled to a pension worth more than 70% of the minimum wage.

 The moment when a person receives AOW has changed since 2016.
 In this year the Dutch government announced that they will connect the data of receiving AOW to the national life expectancy.
-When a person reaches the age of 67 in or before 2021.
-The age AOW payments will start.
-From 2020 the AOW age will be directly connected to the life expectancy.
-This means that the government is able to change the age of when a citizen receives AOW per year.
+When a person reaches the age of 67 in or before 2021, the age AOW payments will start.
+From 2020 the AOW age will be directly connected to the life expectancy, which means that the government is able to change the age of when a citizen receives AOW per year.

 If you have lived or worked outside the Netherlands, you are likely to receive a lower pension after retirement because you did not contribute to the insurance for a period of time and therefore accumulated less.
 There are also a few people living in the Netherlands who are not insured under the AOW plan.
 If you were born on or after April 1, 1950, you will not receive an AOW pension if your insurance period is less than one year.

-The type of AOW pension you will get in a different situation as following :
+The type of AOW pension you will get in a different situation as following: